-Per West Virginia Code of State Rules §58-12.1.12
+Per West Virginia Code of State Rules §58-12,1.12

-fied on any river or portion of a river prior to the effective date ers or portions of rivers as long as he or she meets the requires rule." id Card or its equivalent and current CPR certifica- a Professional Rescuer or American Heart Associa- alent;" under this rule is July 1,2002.
-Previous paperwork of ules need to accompany this sheet.
-Guide Name: Racir Man Date of Birth: Company Name: 194598 to 420 en Tric River and Section: ALL SECTIONS VEW + GAULEY RIVERS I hereby certify that I have successfully completed all the listed whitewater trips as a guide trainee and meet or exceed all requirements under the rules above for a whitewater guide within the state of West Virginia.
+"A commercial whitewater trip guide qual fied on any river or portion of a river prior to the effective date of this rule remains qualified on those rivers or portions of rivers as long as he or she meets the requirements set forth in subdivision 12.1.7 of this rule."

+Aid Card or its equivalent and current CPR certifica- a Professional Rescuer or American Heart Associa- alent;" under this rule is July 1, 2002.
+Previous paperwork of rules need to accompany this sheet.
+Guide Name: Ranstr Man Date of Birth: River and Section: ALL SECTIONS NEW + GAULEY RIEPS I hereby certify that I have successfully completed all the listed whitewater trips as a guide trainee and meet or exceed all requirements under the rules above for a whitewater guide within the State of West Virginia.
 I hereby certify that this guide trainee has, to the best of my knowledge, successfully completed all the listed whitewater trips as a guide trainee and has met or exceeded all requirements under the rules above for a whitewater guide within the State of West Virginia.
-Signature 523 Backman Faxettrallow Date.
-6/13/19 Company Owner for Designee (Please Print) Signature Date: 6/13/1)
+573 Backman Fayettenthow Dune 6/13 Address Company Owner for Designee (Please Print) Signature Date.
+6/13/1)